Salahdinh/sql_project_data_analyst_jobs/README.md

 ```

 ##### **Results**
-The most demanded skills for the top 10 highest paying data analyst jobs in 2023:
+The most demanded skills for the top 10 highest paying data analyst jobs in 2023 included:
-SQL tops the list with a strong demand count of 8.
+- SQL (high demand)
-Python is close behind with a count of 7.
+- Python (close behind)
-Tableau is also in high demand, with a count of 6.
+- Tableau (also in high demand)
-Other skills such as R, Snowflake, Pandas, and Excel exhibit varying levels of popularity.
+- Other notable skills: R, Snowflake, Pandas, and Excel.

 ##### 5.3.
 Most In-Demand Skills for Remote Data Analysts
-List the most sought-after skills for remote data analysts:
+To list the most sought-after skills for remote data analysts, I performed:
 ```sql
 SELECT
     skills,